mozbrick/brick/iconbutton/README.md

 # Accessors (getters/setters)

-## ___icon___
+## ___icon___ (getter only)
-Used to work with the icon's DOM.

-### (getter) Retrieving the icon DOM

-To retrieve the icon DOM element, simply save it into a variable as follows:

-    var iconDOMEl = fooIconButton.icon;
+Retrieves the DOM element representing the button's icon.

 You can then edit the DOM element directly.
 For example, if you wanted to dynamically hide the icon, you could do the following:

-    iconDOMEl.style.display = "none";
+    fooIconButton.icon.style.display = "none";

-### (setter) Replacing the icon DOM
-To replace the icon entirely with your own custom DOM element, you can simply replace it as follows:

-    fooIconButton.icon = myAwesomeNewIconDOMElem;

 ## ___label___

-Used to work with the label's DOM.
-### (getter) Retrieving the label DOM

-Similar to the icon, to retrieve the label DOM element, simply save it into a variable as follows:

-    var labelDOMEl = fooIconButton.label;
+Retrieves the DOM element representing the button's label.

 You can then edit the DOM element directly.
 For example, if you wanted to dynamically change the label color, you could do the following:

-    labelDOMEl.style.color = "red";
+    fooIconButton.label.style.color = "red";

-### (setter) Replacing the label DOM
-To replace the current label entirely with your own custom DOM element, you can simply replace it as follows:

-    fooIconButton.label = myAwesomeNewLabelDOMElem;

-_Note:_ If your custom DOM element's structure is different, make sure to update the `.textGetter`/`.textSetter` attributes so that you can still correctly use the `.text` attribute.
+_Note:_ If your custom DOM element's structure ever changes, make sure to update the `.textGetter`/`.textSetter` attributes so that you can still correctly use the `.text` attribute.

 ## ___text___
 Used for getting/setting the label text.